imprizza/qiklm-releases/README.md

 # QikLM

-### The qikest and easiest way to run local AI.
-A high-performance orchestration layer and web console for `llama.cpp`, `vLLM` and remote API providers.
+### Your private AI router for local & remote AI.
+A lightweight orchestration layer and web console that runs `llama.cpp`, `vLLM`, and OpenAI-/Anthropic-compatible providers from one unified API.

 **Free for home and work use.
-100% private, local, and offline.**
+Local-first.
+Private by default.
+Remote-ready.**

 <p>
   <img src="https://img.shields.io/badge/llama.cpp-Compatible-black?style=for-the-badge" alt="llama.cpp Compatible" />